afandilham/afandilham/README.md

 <details>
   <summary>:zap: About me</summary>

-- 🌱 I’m currently learning Nuxt js, and Laravel.
+- 🌱 I’m currently learning Nuxt js, and Typescript.
 - 👨‍💻 Love doing some either little or bigger projects about frontend

 </details>